 Cost of entertainment and eating out in Angola

 The cost of entertainment and eating out in Angola offers a mixed bag.
-High-end restaurants and bars in Luanda can be quite expensive, with prices rivalling those in major Western cities.
+High-end restaurants and bars in Luanda can be quite expensive, rivalling those in major Western cities.
 On the other hand, budget-friendly local eateries offer a taste of traditional Angolan cuisine at a fraction of the cost.

 When it comes to entertainment, costs can also vary.
 Cultural attractions like museums and galleries are generally affordable, while tickets for concerts or theatre shows can be pricey.
 As a rule, you should expect to pay a premium for activities and venues that cater to a more international audience.